How to Buy a House home

 Notice some interesting things about this.
 From the first two examples you can see that you can carry some "free" debt.
 With a monthly income of $3000, it doesn't matter whether you have no debt or $175/mo. in debt, you're limited to a $960/mo. mortgage payment either way because the Housing Ratio is the limiting factor.
 Now, if you had more than $175/mo. in debt then your debt would be the limiting factor.

-The next thing to see is that your net income is irrelevent.
-You might think #1 and #3 are the same because in each case the borrower has $3000/mo. in free money after dealing with debt -- either $3000 in income and no debt, or $4000 in income less $1000 in debt.
-But it doesn't work out that way.
+The next thing to see is that your net income is irrelevant.
+You might think #1 and #3 are the same because in each case the borrower has $3000/mo. in free money after dealing with debt—either $3000 in income and no debt, or $4000 in income less $1000 in debt.
+But it doesn't work that way.
 When you have debt the bank thinks you're already stretched and they limit how much you can borrow.
 In this case the person making $1000/mo. less than the other person can borrow nearly twice as much!

 Down Payment